 If you have territories, assign a sub-goal to each.
 That will make it easier to identify over- and under-performers.

 Lay out your timeline too.
-Having regular benchmarks ensures you'll know if you're on track, ahead, or behind in meeting your targets.
+Having regular benchmarks lets you know if you're on track, ahead, or behind in meeting your targets.

 Suppose your sales goal for the first quarter of the year is selling $30,000.
 Based on last year's performance, you know January and February sales are slower than March.